Dossier Soil: carbon sequestration

 Earthworms are part of the complex soil food web

-In other words, a soil rich in soil organic matter is better protected against the effects of climate change and will generate more stable crop yields, even in difficult conditions.
+In other words, soil rich in soil organic matter is better protected against the effects of climate change and will generate more stable crop yields, even in difficult conditions.
 Carbon storage is thus not only an important mitigation measure1 but also plays its role in climate adaptation2.

 1Reducing the impact of agriculture on the climate (mitigation)